morenoadan22/SearchDemo/README.md

 ## Project Submission Instructions

-Please package your APK and send that along with a link to the project on Github.
+Please send a link to the repo where you complete this project.
+If the repo is private, please add dphart as an admin so I can add the appropriate reviewers.